pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 ## Creating a backup

 Before I start messing around I create a new branch `backup`.
-In my case this isn't realy necesery because the changes are already pushed to github.
+In my case this isn't really necessary because the changes are already pushed to Github.
 But I'm not sure all the readers of this have.

 	git branch backup

 ## Rebase commits

 I use git rebase to rebase my two commits onto the HEAD.
 I specify `-i` to do this in interactive mode.
-Which gives me the oppertunity to stop after each commit and split the functional and whitespace work in multiple commits.
+Which gives me the opportunity to stop after each commit and split the functional and whitespace work in multiple commits.

 	git rebase -i 04eb6fa